 I spent two years stationed in Okinawa.
 Of those two years, I also got to visit South Korea, mainland Japan, the Philippines, Thailand, Singapore and the Persian Gulf.
-It was the adventure I signed up for!
+It was the adventure I signed up for and inspired me to buy 9mm ammo!
 As I mentioned earlier, I hadn’t been out of the country and one of the reasons I wanted to be stationed overseas is to see the world, and I did!
 Each country has a story, so we’ll start with the Philippines.

 The Philippines – The Time I Hit an F-111 and Watched an F-4 Crash

 At least once per year (and more if we were lucky), we got to go to the Philippines and train with the Air Force at Clark Air Base.
 It usually coincided with a training exercise called Cope Thunder.
 Once we landed at Clark, we would drive our vehicles to Camp O’Donnell, which was closer to Crow Valley where we would be training.
 If we weren’t training, we usually got liberty in Angeles City.

 The training was fun and about as real as we could hope for.
 We would set up our positions around Crow Valley, which was the gunnery range, and practice tracking aircraft as they would fly through the valley.
 As the jets flew through the valley, they would drop dummy bombs and/or strafe targets with their guns.
 One position I was in was at the beginning of range.
 The jets would fly over our position firing at target just in front of us.
 It was a very surreal feeling listening to live rounds flying over our heads and hitting targets a few hundred yards down range.
 We had our training missiles with live seeker-heads so we could track them, lock on and practice firing the missile (nothing would actually fire).
 Sometimes we would have these styrofoam missiles, called Smokey Sams, that we would launch at aircraft to provide the pilots with a visual of a surface-to-air missile.